moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 Find Games
 </h1>

 Use the "Find Games" button to load [Boilr](https://github.com/PhilipK/BoilR) this will open Boilr for you to set your settings so you can find your games easier.

+NSLGameScanner.service is also live when you use this script and continues after the script is closed and even works after your Steam Deck has restarted.
+This works in the background to automatically add your games to your library on every Steam restart.
+Currently only does Epic Games Launcher and Ubisoft Connect Games.

 <h1 align="center">
 How to Install 🔧